Pertussis or Whooping Cough: Symptoms, Causes and Treatment

 Pertussis, better known to many as whooping cough, is an infectious disease caused by the bacterium Bordetella pertussis.
 It causes uncontrollable bouts of coughing so severe and extended that the intake of breath at the end sounds like a whoop.
 The severe coughing may cause choking and/or vomiting.
 The Bordetella pertussis bacterium attaches to the cilia in in the airways and then secretes a toxin that paralyzes parts of the respiratory cells.
 The result is inflammation of the respiratory tract.

 Pertussis, while generally considered a childhood disease, strikes people of all ages.
 However, most of its victims are infants and children, and pertussis is especially dangerous for them.
 Over half of infants diagnosed with whooping cough require hospitalization.
-Many babies experience difficulty eating, drinking, and breathing due to Pertussis.2
+Many babies experience difficulty eating, drinking, and breathing due to Pertussis.

 Babies with pertussis may experience several complications, including bacterial pneumonia, bleeding in the eyes, convulsions, and even bleeding in the brain, leading to brain damage in about one percent of patients.
 Unfortunately, each year, 10 to twenty people die from Pertussis in the United States.

 However, perhaps due to a sense of complacency or out of a fear of alleged side effects, many now choose not to vaccinate their babies and children.
 Additionally, the vaccinations many adults received in childhood are no longer as effective as they once were, so that many now need booster shots.
 As a result, the number of pertussis cases increased.
 In 2012, there were 48,277 reported cases of pertussis, the most since 1955.

 There are three stages of pertussis.
 The first is the “catarrhal stage”, which evidences much like a common cold, with runny nose, sneezing and low fever.
 Coughing increases and the disease enters into paroxysmal coughing, with the hallmark sound of whooping cough.
 Only after several weeks does the severity of the cough decrease.
-Notably, individuals previously vaccinated against pertussis often have less severe symptoms.7
+Notably, individuals previously vaccinated against pertussis often have less severe symptoms.